Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Related Work

 \subsection{Curve-based Lane Detection}

 Curve-based methods transform the lane detection into a regression task by predicting polynomial coefficients that fit lane lines to polynomial equations.
-PolyLaneNet\cite{tabelini2021polylanenet} introduces an end-to-end convolutional neural architecture that maps from images to polynomials representing each lane marker in the image, as well as domain lane polynomials and confidence scores for each lane.
-LSTR\cite{liu2021end} can also directly output the parameters of the lane shape model, has developed a Transformer-based network that takes into account non-local interactions, enabling it to capture the narrow structure of the lane lines and global context information.
-DBNet\cite{dai2024dbnet} introduces NURBS curves and utilizes their geometric semantic properties to achieve local and global optimization, which improves the robustness of lane line detection and model interpretation.
+PolyLaneNet\citep{tabelini2021polylanenet} proposes an end-to-end convolutional neural network that transforms images into polynomials representing each lane's markers, along with domain-specific lane polynomials and confidence values for every lane.
+Similarly, LSTR\citep{liu2021end} utilizes a Transformer-based architecture that captures both local lane structures and broader contextual information through non-local interactions.
+DBNet\citep{dai2024dbnet} introduces NURBS curves and utilizes their geometric semantic properties to achieve local and global optimization, which improves the robustness of lane line detection and model interpretation.
 However, polynomial fitting is sensitive to parameter selection, and minor changes in parameters can result in significant variations in fitting results, leading to unstable lane line detection.